How to measure percentages in raw feeding is one of the questions I’m asked the most!

 2.5% of 50 lbs is 1.25 lbs, or 20 oz.

 However, this can vary from dog to dog.
-My favorite examples are those of a couch potato Bulldog, an active Boxer, and a working German Shepherd.
+My favorite examples are those of a couch potato Bulldog, an active Boxer, and a working or pregnant German Shepherd:

 It all depends on your dog’s activity level and metabolism.